American Chamber of Commerce in the People's Republic of China: Publications

 Business Now is AmCham China's flagship publication, released both online and in print six times annually.
-The magazine circulates to thousands of AmCham China's card-holding members, U.S. and Chinese government officials and businesses around Beijing, Tianjin, Dalian, Shenyang, and Wuhan.
+The magazine circulates to card-holding members, U.S. and Chinese government officials and businesses around Beijing, Tianjin, Dalian, Shenyang, and Wuhan.

 The magazine provides insights on the U.S.-China business environment, penned by chamber members, in-house policy analysts, and staffers.
 Each issue includes such features as a cover story addressing a current issue, a report on policy changes and their implications for business, member commentaries, book reviews, and in-depth interviews with senior business leaders.

 Activities

-AmCham China is involved in an expansive range of programs and services.
-Its signature activities help members succeed in China by providing government advocacy, a wide range of networking opportunities, valuable information and intelligence, and comprehensive business support services.

 Forums and Committees

-Over 40 industry- and issues-specific working groups at AmCham China are driven by the interests and needs of member companies.
-They provide exposure, create bridges, and facilitate information exchange in specialized business areas.
-Working groups’ policy work also contribute to the annual AmCham China White Paper, which reaches the US and Chinese governments as the definitive document on the state of American business in China.

 Working groups include, but are not limited to, the Aerospace Forum, Clean Tech Committee, Environmental Industry Forum, Financial Services Forum, Intellectual Property Rights Forum, Oil, Energy, and Power Forum, Real Estate and Development Industry Forum, Standards Forum, Business Sustainability Committee, Customs and Trade Committee, Legal Committee, Women's Professional Committee, and Young Professionals Committee.

 US-China Aviation Cooperation Program

 For more than 14 years, the Civil Aviation Administration of China (CAAC), the Federal Aviation Administration (FAA), the U.S. Trade and Development Agency (USTDA), and the Transportation Security Administration (TSA) have worked together to promote U.S.-China aviation cooperation through a unique public-private partnership known as the U.S.-China Aviation Cooperation Program (ACP).

 Building on the history of aviation cooperation that began in the 1970s, the US-China Aviation Cooperation Program (ACP) promotes continued industry-wide collaboration between China and the United States.
 Formally founded in 2004, the government-industry partnership streamlined American companies’ interactions with the CAAC.

-Each year, ACP programs millions of dollars of assistance with help from ACP's 36 U.S. member companies.
-This work is a win-win for both countries, with aviation playing an important and growing role in the overall U.S.-China economic relationship.

 There also are other bilateral aviation agreements—U.S.-China Bilateral Aviation Safety Agreement, Bilateral Air Services Agreement; and Airworthiness, and Flight Standards Dialogues that provide the framework and standards to support the work of ACP's respective industries.

 Its flagship publication is a quarterly magazine called Partnership.
 ACP is endorsed by both the US and Chinese governments, drawing from the partnership of six public members and 36 corporate members.